STOP Fire video

 - Do not keep the electric blanket switched on overnight unless it has a thermostatic control and is designed to be left on over this period.

-- Never use the blanket if it is wet or damp and never switch it on to dry it out.
+- NEVER use the blanket if it is wet or damp and never switch it on to dry it out.

 - Examine your electric blanket regularly for signs of wear or damage, such as scorch marks or discolouration areas on the fabric, worn or frayed fabric, or wires visible through the fabric.

-- Use the correct fuse.
+- Always use the correct fuse.

 - Never allow water to touch electrics – this can cause electrocution or fire.